Submissions

 Research report articles should be arranged as follows:

-e) Method The methods section describes actions to be taken to investigate a research problem and the rationale for the application of specific procedures or techniques used to identify, select, process, and analyze information applied to understanding the problem.
+5. Method The methods section describes actions to be taken to investigate a research problem and the rationale for the application of specific procedures or techniques used to identify, select, process, and analyze information applied to understanding the problem.
 The methodology section of a research paper answers two main questions: How was the data collected or generated?
 And, how was it analyzed?
 The writing should be direct and precise and always written in the past tense.

-f) Results and Discussion Result of the study might be written in the form of subchapter(s) or no-subchapter(s)
+6. Results and Discussion The Result of the study might be written in the form of sub-chapter (s) or no-sub-chapter (s).

 Non-research articles should be arranged as follows:

-d) Introduction includes background, objectives, and literature reviews/theoretical construct (if needed) of the research.
+4. Introduction includes background, objectives, and literature reviews/theoretical construct (if needed) of the research.
 The introduction section ends with an emphasis on items to be discussed.
-Introduction consists of background of the study explaining the actual phenomenon that has been investigated, supported by reference and previous studies that have been done individually or in a group or team.
+The introduction consists of the background of the study explaining the actual phenomenon that has been investigated, supported by reference and previous studies that have been done individually or in a group or team.
 The author must also explain the existence of this research compared to those previous studies.
 Introduction consists of problem(s) (one problem that is becoming the focus of the study is even better), purpose of the study, research significance, and theory used to solve the problem(s).
 All sources that are cited or paraphrased should be all written in the references list.

-e) Body text (subtitle(s) is/are determined by author)
+5. Body text (subtitle(s) is/are determined by author)

-f) Conclusion and Suggestions Conclusion is a brief summary of findings and discussion.
+6. Conclusion and Suggestions Conclusion is a brief summary of findings and discussion.
 It is strongly recommended to avoid mere repetitive statements from the previous sections.

 Book:

 Alexie, S. (1992).
-The business of fancydancing: Stories and poems.
+The business of fancy dancing: Stories and poems.
+Brooklyn, NY: Hang Loose Press.

 Chapter in a Book: